 - Podcast: The Tiny Typecast launched in early 2020 and I produced 15 episodes in 2020 and 2021.
 This included a visit to Letterform Archive in San Francisco; a talk about letterpress community with Amy Redmond and Jenny Wilkson; an interview with Briar Levit, a graphic design educator and historian of forgotten people in design history; and a discussion of industrial archeology and recovering knowledge of old machinery with Daniel Schneider.

 - Collaboration: Working with other artists to make work that combines media and technology, such as laser cutting and letterpress printing.
-The Tiny Type Museum project is an outgrowth of that support, where I’m working with several people to contract their art and expertise.
+The Tiny Type Museum project is an outgrowth of that support, where I worked with dozens of people across multiple countries to contract their art and expertise.

 Some of what you’ll receive as a patron:

 - Posts and writing: A regular stream of short and long writing about the subject at hand.
 I have piles of research for stories and photo essays already completed.
 Some articles appear only on Patreon; others appear here first.

 - Rewards: For higher-tier backers, ebooks, print books, collaborative art, and custom items.

 If you’d like to review my recent writing about these subjects, here are several articles I’ve written over the last few years: